 The Harbour Gallery Jersey is managed by Jersey charity Art in the Frame Foundation.
 It is the largest exhibiting, working and selling art and craft gallery in Jersey and the Channel Islands.

-Open 7 days a week, 10am – 5.30pm, it features the work of over 70 local artists and craftworkers spread over three floors.
-There is also a Café on the first floor which is open 9am – 5pm daily along with unisex toilets.
+Open 6 days a week, 10am – 4:30pm (Closed Tuesdays).
+The gallery features the work of over 100 local artists and craftworkers spread over three floors.
+There is also a Café on the first floor which is open 9am – 4pm on the same days along with unisex toilets.

-With views overlooking the Bay of St Helier and nestled within the picturesque, charming harbour of St Aubin, you can reach the gallery by car, bus, Le Petit Train, bike or on foot.
+With views overlooking the Bay of St Helier and nestled within the picturesque, charming harbour of St Aubin.
 Set back from the main harbourside road, we are at the end of a driveway next to the village Post Office.

 Across the three floors of the gallery, you will find our ground floor retail area displaying the work of up to 70 artists and the exhibition space hosting up to 10 exhibitions a year.
 The Gallery Café is located on the first floor along with another retail area and wool shop, Entrelac Yarns.
 Finally located above the large workspace area, are several artist studio areas.